dieterich-lab/medication_information_extraction_using_llms/medication_extraction/README.md

-# MEdication information extraction
+# Medication information extraction

 This repository contains code for the main experiments for medication information extraction: data pre-processing, model fine-tuning, model inference and model evaluation.
 ## Contents

 - `brat2json.ipynb`
   Our custom data pre-processing tool.
-It converts n2c2 BRAT-formated data into our custom JSON format and saves tje resulting dataset as pickle files.
+It converts n2c2 BRAT-formated data into our custom JSON format and saves the resulting dataset as pickle files.

 - `train_llm.ipynb`
   Fine-tuning a Llama 3.1 model on n2c2 2018 training split.